hhiroshell/kustomize-go-exec-plugin/README.md

 This repository contains the following simple plugins:

 - Secret Generator:
-    - Generates a manifest of kubernetes secret.
-You can specify the secret name, namespace and literals(key-value pairs) of the data field.
+    - Generates a manifest of Kubernetes secret.
+You can specify the secret name, namespace, and literals(key-value pairs) of the data field.
 - Line Insertion Transformer:
     - Inserts lines into base manifests.
-This plugin inserts specified strings above lines those include the anchor text.
+This plugin inserts specified strings above lines that include the anchor text.

 Usage
 ---

 ### Build and Run
-First, you have to build Go binaries those will be used as Kustomize exec plugin.
+First, you have to build Go binaries that will be used as Kustomize exec plugin.
-You can do it only by executing `make` job at the repository root dir.
+You can do it only by executing the `make` job at the repository root dir.

 ```console
 $ git clone git@github.com:hhiroshell/kustomize-go-exec-plugin.git && cd kustomize-go-exec-plugin